bluz71/bluz71.github.io/_posts/2017-11-12-sensible-computing-security-tips.md

 It is strongly recommended that you use the data bandwidth associated with your mobile phone to access the internet when on the go.
-Tethering a laptop to a mobile phone is not difficult these days.
+Tethering a laptop to a smartphone is not difficult these days.

 If your data bandwidth is limited, and you simply **must** use public Wi-Fi, then it is strongly recommended that you only use such Wi-Fi in combination with a